sstadick/pixi-build-backends/docs/backends/pixi-build-mojo.md

 This backend automatically generates conda packages from Mojo projects.

-The generated packages can be installed into local envs for devlopment, or packaged for distribution.
+The generated packages can be installed into local envs for development, or packaged for distribution.

 ### Auto-derive of pkg and bin